openresty/lua-resty-core/lib/ngx/log.md

 Name
 ====

-`ngx.log` - intercept the nginx error log for OpenResty/ngx_lua.
+`ngx.log` - manage the nginx error log for OpenResty/ngx_lua.

 Table of Contents
 =================